htcondor/htcondor/docs/apis/python-bindings/api/htcondor.rst

    .. method:: events( stop_after=None )

    Return an iterator (self), which yields :class:`JobEvent` objects.
-The iterator may return any number of events, including zero, before stopping.
+The iterator may yield any number of events, including zero, before throwing ``StopIteration``, which signals end-of-file.
+You may iterate again with the same ``JobEventLog`` to check for new events.

    :param stop_after: Stop waiting for new events after this many seconds.
       If ``None``, never stop waiting for new events.
 If ``0``, do not wait